Daylily-Informatics/UltraQC/docs/source/docs/installation/installation_docker.rst

 .. code:: bash

-   docker build . -t multiqc/ultraqc
+   docker build . -t daylily/ultraqc

 You can then run UltraQC as described above:

 .. code:: bash

-   docker run -p 80:80 multiqc/ultraqc
+   docker run -p 8000:8000 daylily/ultraqc

 Configuration
 ~~~~~~~~~~~~~~~

-Besides the sections below it is also recommended to read the
-`Gunicorn Flask container documentation <https://github.com/tiangolo/meinheld-gunicorn-flask-docker>`_,
-which explains how to customize the ``host`` IP where Gunicorn listens
-to requests, the ``port`` the container should listen on and ``bind``, the actual
-host and port passed to gunicorn, let alone custom Gunicorn configuration files.
+UltraQC uses Uvicorn as the ASGI server.
+You can customize the host, port,
+and other settings via environment variables.

 Environment variables
 ^^^^^^^^^^^^^^^^^^^^^^^^^^